Ex-head of U.N. Palestinian refugee agency denies wrongdoing amid misconduct probe

 UNRWA assists more than 5 million registered Palestinian refugees in the West Bank, Gaza Strip and East Jerusalem, as well as in Jordan, Lebanon and Syria.

-Krahenbuhl, who took over the UNRWA post in 2014, was previously director of operations at the Geneva-based International Committee of the Red Cross (ICRC).
+Krahenbuhl, who took over the UNRWA post in 2014, was previously director of operations at the International Committee of the Red Cross.

+His tenure at cash-strapped UNRWA saw frequent clashes with U.S. President Donald Trump’s administration, which has suggested refugee host countries should take over UNRWA’s services across the Middle East.

 Switzerland, the Netherlands and Belgium have separately suspended payments to UNRWA over the management issues that are now under investigation.
 The agency’s spokeswoman says it still needs $89 million to keep operating until the end of this year.